Cannes Bans Red Carpet Selfies For The Most French Reason Imaginable

 Advertisement

 Granted, on a logistical level, we can see how this would cause a traffic jam.
-But if there’s space and time, why not allow them to make silly faces with a fan?
-Vanity Fair notes that selfies may even be potentially less time-consuming than autographs.
+But if there’s space and time, and a celeb is down to be memorialized, why not allow them to make silly faces with a fan?
+Vanity Fair notes that selfies may even be potentially less time-consuming than autographs; they’re certainly easier on an actor’s wrist.
+Selfies: a perfect solution to Sharpie markers that run out of ink and carpal tunnel syndrome.

 Advertisement